Exchange Chambers pupil barrister recruitment

 It should be noted that applicants to this set apply to a practice area — either crime, family, common law, or commercial — which would suggest that you are somewhat limited in what you will see during pupillage, and possibly your first few years of tenancy, by this decision.

 When it comes to work-life balance at Exchange, views are pretty mixed.
 This is most likely due to the wide range of practice areas that members operate in — experiences will differ greatly depending on the sort of work you are doing.
-While one barrister tells us that “Chambers give really good support over well-being and diary flexibility particularly to those with caring responsibilities,” another despairs, “I work every night — on the night’s when I don’t work, I feel guilty, because I’m so used to work”.
+While one barrister tells us that “chambers give really good support over well-being and diary flexibility particularly to those with caring responsibilities,” another despairs, “I work every night — on the night’s when I don’t work, I feel guilty, because I’m so used to work”.
 It seems particularly stressful on the criminal side, with members reporting “endless emails and endless court orders with impossible deadlines”.
-Clerks are, however, “quick to spot when someone is struggling” and Chambers are supportive of people setting boundaries.
-Some members also note that it is “better since remote hearings were introduced” — not having to travel four hours for a 30 minute hearing can only be a good thing!
+Clerks are, however, “quick to spot when someone is struggling” and chambers are supportive of people setting boundaries: “They try build in holidays for you to have a break.
+They know you better than you know yourself” said one sage source.
+Some members also note that there are clubs and a specific wellness committee for members to join and, overall, it is “better since remote hearings were introduced” — not having to travel four hours for a 30 minute hearing can only be a good thing!

 It’s probably fair to say that Exchange offers a level of on-the-job advocacy training that is only possible outside of London.
 At the regional bar, pupils will be in court more frequently than in the capital, and pupils at Exchange can expect to be on their feet almost every day in their second six.
 One former pupil said: “The support I received during pupillage was excellent, I am lucky to have worked since then with a number of senior juniors and silks who are experts in the field”.
-Indeed, chambers now has a dedicated Pupillage Manager who oversees and supports pupils’ development and progress.
+Indeed, chambers now has a dedicated pupillage manager who oversees and supports pupils’ development and progress.
 Training continues beyond pupillage, with one tenant telling us “the senior juniors and silks I have worked with over the years have been key in my development as a barrister”.
-Another, who was been a member at three other chambers, says the training at Exchange is “in a class of its own”.
-Some members, perhaps unsurprisingly, do describe themselves as “self-trained” — there is a lot of learning on the job after all!
+Another, who has been a member at three other chambers, says the training at Exchange is “in a class of its own”.
+Expect “internal and external events”, “in-house advocacy training” and “thoughtful guidance from more senior barristers” as part of your learning here.
+Although some members do describe themselves as “self-trained” — there is a lot of learning on the job after all!

 In addition to its training, Exchange Chambers has shown commitment to equality and diversity through involvement in several initiatives.
 Twenty-two of the set’s barristers are part of a mentoring programme to inspire people from all backgrounds to pursue a career in the law, while other members frequently pen articles detailing their diverse journeys to the Bar.
 Further, the set has recently launched a new pupillage podcast series: found here.
 The set also partners with Inner Temple’s Pegasus Access and Support Scheme and provides work experience through, among others, the Sutton Trust.
 One of Exchange’s barristers is a founding member of the ‘All Rise’ project, inviting barristers to speak out and stand against abusive, bullying, and belittling behaviour by wearing an All Rise pin badge as a symbol of allyship.
 The set is also involved in many charity initiatives such as a charity walk for Access to Justice and charity bike ride for Marie Curie.
 All in all, they certainly seem a good bunch.